darvingbeato/Marketing-ROI-Analysis/README.md

 ## Revenue growth lacked clarity on:

--Whether growth was driven by customer demand or spending behavior -Early signs of declining engagement and retention risk -How to balance order volume vs order value for sustainable growth
+- Whether growth was driven by customer demand or spending behavior
+- Early signs of declining engagement and retention risk
+- How to balance order volume vs order value for sustainable growth

 ## Approach

--Extracted and transformed data using SQL
+- Extracted and transformed data using SQL
-Built structured pipelines using:
+- Built structured pipelines using:
-  -CTEs
+  - CTEs
-  -Aggregations and KPI calculations
+  - Aggregations and KPI calculations
 Designed core KPIs:
 Revenue, Orders, AOV, MoM growth
 Conducted basket size analysis to identify root cause